 My question is this: Is it okay for a Christian to “indulge” in investing in these types of stocks?
 Is it reasonable to think that we as Christians should make sure all of our investments are in companies that we morally agree with?

-In this two part series I will look at investing in so called “Sin Stocks” and talk about some of the competing ideas as to what is acceptable, and what isn’t.
+In this three part series I will look at investing in so called “Sin Stocks” and talk about some of the competing ideas as to what is acceptable, and what isn’t.

 When looking for opinions on the subject of Christians investing in vice stocks two competing camps came into clear view.
 The camp that says it is never OK to invest in vice stocks and those who say that it isn’t advisable, but it is near impossible to micro-manage all of your accounts.